sustrik/libdill/man/msendl.md

 # DESCRIPTION

 This function sends a message to a socket.
-It is a blocking operation that unblocks only after entire message is sent.
-There is no such thing as partial send.
-If a problem, including timeout, occurs while sending the message error is returned to the user and the socket cannot be used for sending from that point on.
+It is a blockingoperation that unblocks only after entire message is sent.There is no such thing as partial send.
+If a problem, includingtimeout, occurs while sending the message error is returned to theuser and the socket cannot be used for sending from that point on.

-This function accepts a linked list of I/O buffers instead of a single buffer.
-Argument **first** points to the first item in the list, **last** points to the last buffer in the list.
-The list represents a single, fragmented message, not a list of multiple messages.
+This function accepts a linked list of I/O buffers instead of asingle buffer.
+Argument **first** points to the first item in thelist, **last** points to the last buffer in the list.
+The listrepresents a single, fragmented message, not a list of multiplemessages.
 Structure **iolist** has the following members:

-    void *iol_base;          /* Pointer to the buffer. */
-    size_t iol_len;          /* Size of the buffer. */
-    struct iolist *iol_next; /* Next buffer in the list. */ int iol_rsvd;            /* Reserved.
+    void *iol_base;          /* Pointer to the buffer. */    size_t iol_len;          /* Size of the buffer. */    struct iolist *iol_next; /* Next buffer in the list. */    int iol_rsvd;            /* Reserved.
 Must be set to zero. */

-The function returns **EINVAL** error in the case the list is
+The function returns **EINVAL** error in the case the list ismalformed:
-malformed:

 * If **last->iol_next** is not **NULL**.
 * If **first** and **last** don't belong to the same list.
 * If there's a loop in the list.
 * If **iol_rsvd** of any item is non-zero.

-The list (but not the buffers themselves) can be temporarily modified while the function is in progress.
-However, once the function returns the list is guaranteed to be the same as before the call.
+The list (but not the buffers themselves) can be temporarilymodified while the function is in progress.
+However, once thefunction returns the list is guaranteed to be the same as beforethe call.

 **s**: The socket to send the message to.